DanBurton/Blog/Markdown/Type-safe URLs for Snap.md

 ## Implementation sketch

-...
+Users of Snap's type-safe URLs will specify a data type which will serve as a site map.
+They will also specify routing, which will simply define how to transform a URL into that data type, and vice versa.
+Serving a URL will be a simple matter of pulling apart the data type, which will contain all of the information necessary to identify the request in a natural way.

 ## Timetable and Deliverables

-Deliverables include blog posts and the working implementation, along with intermediate releases, a test suite, and documentation.
+Deliverables include blog posts and the working implementation, along with intermediate releases, a test suite, benchmarks, and documentation.

 ### Community Bonding Period